Field-to-office file handoff

 Audit trail

-Submitted, viewed, downloaded, accepted, filed.
-Every event with a name and a timestamp.
+Submitted, returned, accepted, filed, shared.
+Every event with a name and a timestamp, append-only.

 Works offline